Astros players to girl scolded at game: 'Keep cheering'

 "Don't let anybody tell you to stop cheering!
 If they don't like it then they can go home," tweeted Josh Reddick.

-Don’t let anybody tell you to stop cheering!
-If they don’t like it then they can go home. 💪🏻💪🏻 https://t.co/CULgNYa3Gn— Josh Reddick (@RealJoshReddick) September 26, 2018

-"Chloe please cheer at the games as loud as you can, and if anyone tells you to stop cheer louder," weighed Tyler White.
+"Chloe please cheer at the games as loud as you can, and if anyone tells you to stop cheer louder," wrote Tyler White.

-Meanwhile, internet users are trying to identify the woman who was the source of the girl's tears on Sunday.

-Many people identify a person, but that person says it's not her.
+"Your passion & dedication for your favorite team does not go unnoticed Chloe," Brandon Bailey tweeted.

-Monica shared the video of Sunday's game against the Angels where you can see the child's excitement as she yells "Swing Batter."
+Chloe's mom, Monica Beaver, posted a video on social media from Sunday's game showing her daughter's excitement as she yells "Swing batter."

 Chloe was especially happy after scoring a World Series ring of her own that day.